-29 This conservative number was chosen based upon the ongoing negotiations between DWR and SWP Contractors to determine SWP water that will be permitted as Carryover in San Luis Reservoir.
+&lt;sup>29 This conservative number was chosen based upon the ongoing negotiations between DWR and SWP Contractors to determine SWP water that will be permitted as Carryover in San Luis Reservoir.
 We anticipate that SGPWA carryover number will likely be more in an above normal year but use this figure as a conservative estimate for planning purposes.

-DWR estimates of SWP supply reliability in its 2019 Delivery Capability Report are based on existing facilities, and so do not include the proposed conveyance facilities that are part of the DCP.
-Since this UWMP uses DWR's 2019 Delivery Capability Report to estimate SWP supplies at 2045, any changes in SWP supply reliability that would result from the proposed DCP are not included in this UWMP.
+UWMP uses DWR's 2019 Delivery Capability Report to estimate SWP supplies at 2045, any changes in SWP supply reliability that would result from the proposed DCP are not included in this UWMP.

 Nevertheless, SGPWA anticipates that the DCP will increase access to water assets by providing conveyance opportunities that are currently unavailable.
-SGPWA recently increased its investment in the DCP from 1.22% to 2% of project capacity in order to improve future conveyance actions related to its water asset portfolio.30 As such, the DCP investment should provide better access to SWP supplies in normal and wet years as well as opportunities to deliver alternative planned supplies as they become available to SGPWA.
+SGPWA recently increased its investment in the DCP from 1.22% to 2% of project capacity in order to improve future conveyance actions related to its water asset portfolio.
+As such, the DCP investment should provide better access to SWP supplies in normal and wet years as well as opportunities to deliver alternative planned supplies as they become available to SGPWA.